 Yes.
 Per §228.65(a)(1), the residency must include a minimum of one full school year of clinical experience, including the first and last instructional days with students.
 Per §228.65(a)(4) the beginning date of a residency clinical experience for the purpose of field supervision is the first day of instruction with students in the school or district in which the residency takes place.
-Therefore, a residency clinical experience could begin, for example, at the start of the spring semester and end at the conclusion of the following fall semester.
-This would meet the criteria for a full school year, including first and last instructional days.
+Therefore, a residency clinical experience could begin, at the start of the spring semester and end at the conclusion of the following fall semester.
+This would meet the criteria for a full school year.
+In doing so, the candidate would experience the last day of school at the end of the spring semester and the first day of school at the beginning of the following fall semester.